Manipulation Techniques

 14: Social Proof

-Manipulators use social proof to exploit the human tendency to conform to perceived social norms.
-By presenting evidence of others’ compliance or endorsement, they create a sense of social pressure that influences the victim’s behavior.
+Manipulators leverage the concept of social proof to take advantage of people’s inclination to adhere to perceived social norms.
+They achieve this by providing evidence of others’ compliance or endorsement, which creates a sense of social pressure that sways the victim’s behavior.

 15: Bait and Switch

-Bait and switch manipulation involves enticing the victim with an appealing offer or promise, only to later change the terms or deliver something different.
-This technique capitalizes on the victim’s initial interest or investment, leaving them feeling deceived and manipulated.
+Bait-and-switch manipulation is a deceptive tactic that initially attracts the victim with an appealing offer or promise, only to change the conditions later or provide something entirely different.
+This technique preys on the victim’s initial interest or investment, ultimately leaving them feeling misled and exploited.

 16: Authority Exploitation

-Manipulators often leverage their perceived authority or expertise to influence others.
-By positioning themselves as knowledgeable or influential figures, they gain the trust and compliance of their victims.
+Manipulative individuals frequently exploit their perceived authority or expertise to sway and control others.
+By presenting themselves as knowledgeable or influential figures, they can gain the trust and compliance of their victims.

 17: Manipulative Seduction